Features and mechanism of the neuroprotective action of Mexidol with hemorrhagic stroke in the experiment

 Bulletin of experimental biology and medicine, 2006, Appendix 1

-on the model of experimentally caused intracerebral post -traumatic hematoma (hemorrhagic stroke), rats have established that the drug Mexidol is effective at a dose of 100 mg/kg (course - 7 days).
-The drug statistically reliably reduced the number of neurological disorders (paresis, manners), increased animal survival, improved the processes of learning and memory of rats with hemorrhagic stroke, as well as their motor activity.
-Key words: Mexidol, hemorrhagic stroke, neurological status, memory
+Using a model of experimentally induced intracerebral posttraumatic hematoma (hemorrhagic stroke) in rats, Mexidol was found to be effective at a dose of 100 mg/kg (7-day course).
+The drug statistically significantly reduced the incidence of neurological impairments (paresis, circus movements), increased animal survival, and improved learning and memory processes in rats with hemorrhagic stroke, as well as their motor activity.
+Keywords: Mexidol, hemorrhagic stroke, neurological status, memory

 Actual